lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 $\mathrm{Bootstrap}$.
 The implementation will rely on an extension of LWE called Ring LWE where messages can be polynomials rather than scalars.
-The general idea is that we will express $\mathrm{Step}$ in terms of polynomial multiplication, and then use a homomorphic polynomial multiplication function to derive a homomorphic version of $\mathrm{Step}$.
+The general idea is that we will express $\mathrm{Step}$ in terms of polynomial multiplication, and then use homomorphic polynomial multiplication to derive a homomorphic version of $\mathrm{Step}$.

 If you prefer to get a high level picture of the implementation before diving into all the details, then it would make sense to start with the following